iamdcj/javascripts/core/lexical-structure/semicolons/README.md

 Semicolons are not required when authoring JavaScript applications, dependant on how the authored code is formatted.

-**If each statement lives on its own line, then there isn't a requirement for it to be completed with a semicolon.**
+Broadly speaking; **If each statement lives on its own line, then there isn't a requirement for it to be completed with a semicolon.**

+Some developers always omit semicolons in their source, others, like myself, strive to code with semicolons present.

 ```
 const test = "David"
 import ( x ) from './y'
 ```

-None of the above statements require finishing-off with a semicolon.
+**None of the above statements require finishing-off with a semicolon.**

-If there are two or more statements on the same line, then semicolons need to used to signify the end of each statement, aside from the last statement on the line.
+If there are two or more statements on the same line, then semicolons are required to signify the end of each statement, _aside from the last statement on the line_.

 ```
 const foo = "bar"; const bar = "baz"; const ham = "eggs"